 Jen and I became friends while working together at the Universities at Shady Grove (USG).
 Through Jen, I got to know Chris by participating in his Baltimore Rent-A-Tour outings that showcase historic sites in the city.
 Going to their wedding was also a reunion of sorts because some of my favorite USG people were there as well!

 Thank you, Jen and Chris, for the opportunity to design your wedding invitation and logo.
 Congratulations and I wish you many years of happiness.
 Go birds!

-A family friend who lives in the town of Cambridge commissioned this stained glass project in 2016.
+A family friend who lives in the town of Cambridge commissioned this stained glass project from me in 2016.
 After many visits to my mom’s house on the Eastern Shore, where I could access my stained glass workbench and materials, I was able to complete this one-of-a-kind project.

 Designing an original stained glass pattern is equal parts challenging and rewarding.
 I made several sketches by hand before scanning and finalizing my pattern in Adobe Illustrator.